 Footprint Intensity Table

-A collection of the primary and secondary product Footprint intensities from the National Footprint Accounts.
+A collection of the primary and secondary product Footprint intensities from the National Footprint and Biocapacity Accounts.
 Footprint intensity is usually measured in gha per tonne of product or waste (CO2).
-The Footprint Intensity Table is maintained by Global Footprint Network, supported by the Network’s National Accounts Committee.
+The Footprint Intensity Table is maintained by the production team of the National Footprint and Biocapacity Accounts.

 Footprint neutral or negative